An Adaptive Self-Scheduling Loop Scheduler: Results

 \section{Results}

 In this section, we break the results into two subsections.
 The first subsection focuses on the best general speedup that is obtainable by our test methods.
-The goal of the first subsection is to provide a high-level view of how well each of the self-scheduling methods could speedup the wide range of applications in this paper if some minor tuning of parameters, such as chunk size, is done.
+The goal of the first subsection is to provide a high-level view of how well each of the self-scheduling methods could speed up the wide range of applications in this paper if some minor tuning of parameters, such as chunk size, is done.
+In the first subsection, we report our metrics using the best time over the tuning parameters, such as chunk size, listed in Table~\ref{tab:scheduling}.
 The second subsection will focus on parameter selection of \ichunk.
 In particular, it will show the sensitivity of \ichunk to parameter selection and compare the impact of parameter selection.